lurxdel/SmartShoppers/README.md

 > - **Clone this repository** or download it as a **ZIP file.**
 > - When Cloning the repository, run these commands.

-1. First do the following command:
+1. First, do the following commands:
    - In your terminal:
     ```bash
     composer install